Amazon Early Prime Day Deals: Sneakers from Adidas, Nike & More

 Plus, you can now shop small businesses on Amazon.
 Downloading the Amazon app will bring the deals directly to your smartphone.
 If you're an Amazon Prime member, be sure to sign into your account for access to free two-day shipping on select items.
 And if you're not a member, sign up for an Amazon Prime Membership 30-day free trial so you can join in on the biggest discounts outside of Black Friday and Cyber Monday from the retail giant.

-Ahead, shop ET Style's top picks for a Prime Day Deal on sneakers below.
+Ahead, shop ET Style's top picks for an early Prime Day Deal on sneakers below.

 RELATED CONTENT: